mre/mre.github.io.v3/content/2020/cratesio/index.md

 https://github.com/google/evcxr

-How many names are squatted?
+## How many names are squatted?

 Squatted names by length

+Short words in local macOS Unix dictionary

 Biggest name-squatters by number of taken names